 That’s about it.

 Politicians have continued to uphold these anti-Cuba policies out of fear of losing Florida, one of the most important states in U.S. elections.
 Where most Cuban-Americans live.
-No politician would risk their entire election by standing up for a tiny island that keeps shooting itself in the foot.
-So for decades, politicians have continued catering to the Cuban-American vote by hypocritically pretending to care about the Cuban people.
-But never pushing for any embargos to the rest of the communist countries in the world, or other dictatorships committing far worst human rights atrocities.
+No politician would risk their entire election by standing up for a tiny island that often shoots itself in the foot.
+So for decades, politicians have continued catering to the Cuban-American vote by upholding the embargo and sugarcoating it about the Cuban people while never pushing for any embargos to the rest of the communist countries or dictatorships committing far worst human rights atrocities around the world.

 Who Suffers From the Embargo/Travel Restrictions to Cuba?